Fed's Rosengren says slowdown in economic activity likely to continue

 "Limited or inconsistent efforts by states to control the virus based on public health guidance are not only placing citizens at unnecessary risk of severe illness and possible death – but are also likely to prolong the economic downturn," Rosengren said.

-On the Main Street Lending Program, Rosengren said that low use of the program early on is not a sign of failure because a loan program is expected to have less demand than one that offers grants, such as the Paycheck Protection Program.
-He repeated his view that more businesses may turn to the facility in the fall if the economy worsens.
+On the Main Street Lending Program, Rosengren said that low use of the program early on is not a sign of failure and that more businesses may turn to the facility in the fall if the economy worsens.

+Asked about the rise in government debt, Rosengren said he supports strong fiscal stimulus but cautioned those measures must be paired with efforts to contain the virus.

+"If you want to actually make sure that the debt doesn't explode, you have to make sure that we get the pandemic under control," Rosengren said.

 ((Jonnelle.Marte@thomsonreuters.com; +1 646 978 0908;))